powergama/powergim/docs/powergim.md

 Parameters specified in the ```parameters``` block are:

+* investment_years = list of years to consider for investments.
+The first value is the here-and-now (stage 1) investments.
+Use absolute values (e.g. [2030, 2040]) or relative values (e.g. [0, 5, 10]).
+The years specified here must match \<year\> in column names in the grud uboyt data,
 * finance_interest_rate = discount rate used in net present value calculation of generation costs and operation and maintenance costs
 * finance_years = financial lifetime of investments - the period over which